(2-minute read)

 Genesis 13:13, Jubilees 13:17b

-But the men of Sodom were wicked and sinners before the LORD exceedingly.
+But the men of Sodom were extremely wicked and great sinners against the Lord.

 YHWH promises Abram land and Abram builds an altar